shimpact003/Grasscutters-on-android/README.md

 1. Me
 2. The grasscutter team [Their github page](https://github.com/Grasscutters/Grasscutter)
 3. Yuuki for providing the patched client of the game and making the proxy server i use [Their website](http://ps.yuuki.me/)
-4. Nix-on-droid team for making the application used in this tutorial [Their github page](https://github.com/nix-community/nix-on-droid)
+4. Termux team for making the application used in this tutorial [Their github page](https://github.com/termux/termux-app)
 ## Issues
 If you run into any issues the first thing you should do is restart the server.
 Most issues will likely be fixed